Skip to main content

 Common challenges with user access reviews

-As is often the case with cybersecurity, companies may encounter certain challenges and obstacles.
-Regularly conducting user access reviews may pose the following difficulties to organizations:
+As is often the case with cybersecurity, companies encounter particular challenges and obstacles.
+Regularly conducting user access reviews can pose the following difficulties to organizations:

 Lack of visibility over access